doph/DeepFaceLab/lambda_README.md

 * Only `rmsprop` optimizer is supported under the DFL training.
 * The starting learning rate is configurable.
 To do so simply pass `--lr` to the command.
 * Although you can use AMP with the DFL API, this is not recommended.
 The reason is that dynamic loss scaling is not supported by DFL due to its in-house implememation of optimizer.
-* Learning rate decay is currently not supported.

 ### DeepVooDoo Model